bennyhuo/KotlinBlogTranslation/original/Feedback Request Limitations on Data Classes.md

 * what about transitivity of equals()?
 * what if I copy an instance of Derived through a reference of type Base?

 And what about component functions that enable [multi-declarations](http://kotlinlang.org/docs/reference/multi-declarations.html) ?
-It seems more or less logical that `c` simply becomes the third component in `Derived` <strong>in this basic case</strong>:
+It seems more or less logical that `c` simply becomes the third component in `Derived` **in this basic case**:

 {% raw %}
 <p></p>